evanboardway/p2p-chat/README.md

 Make sure that your node is updated to the latest version and run the client with `npm start`.
 This will open one instance of the application and wait for another one to be opened.

+In the case that the default port is already in use, you can change it in `src/session.js`.

 ## Images